logicalclocks/feature-store-api/docs/templates/transformation_functions.md

 !!! warning "Scala support"
     Creating and attaching Transformation functions to training datasets are not supported for hsfs scala client.
-    If training dataset with transformation function was created using python client and later `insert` and `getServingVector` methods are issued on this training dataset from scala client hsfs will throw an exception.
+    If training dataset with transformation function was created using python client and later `insert` or `getServingVector` methods are issued on this training dataset from scala client hsfs will throw an exception.